paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-2-algorithms.md

 * Freeware
 * Shareware

+### Honesty and fair attribution in the code we create

 **At a minimum** it is expected that code you source through independent research is properly attributed.
 This should take the form of a url provided as an in-code comment.
 I will mark you down for code that is clearly not your own that is not attributed.
 Where necessary it may also be referred for academic dishonesty.

 For example, here is some code I wrote to calculate the amplitude (volume) of an audio stream feed from a microphone.
 Notice there are three references provided.
 Those references don't just ensure fair attribution of other people's work, they also help provide documentation links that I can return to when if I need to re-learn how the algorthm works.